PolarisSchulz/PolarisSchulz/README.md

 <p align="center"><img src="https://i.imgur.com/A6bWGFl.gif"/></p>

 ### Hi there, I´m Abigail Pena 🌻
 Welcome to my Github page!
-I am Front-End Developer and I have a career in graphic design at the UNAM university!
+I am Front-End Developer with a lot of knowledge in UI/UX design and I have a career in graphic design at the UNAM university on Mexico!
+Fan of technology, digital drawing, swimming, bodybuilding physique, astronomy, animation and independent film.

 🌱 Things I am currently working on:
 - Portfolio